Academic Support Services

 To honor his lifetime of accomplishments, the U.S. Department of Education, with funding from Congress, established the Ronald E. McNair Post-Baccalaureate Achievement Program.
 This program is dedicated to instilling in college students the high standard of achievement represented by the life of Ronald E. McNair.

-Eligible students are U.S. citizens or permanent residents who have successfully completed at least one year of college with a GPA of 2.75 or above, and who are either low-income and first generation college students or from minority groups underrepresented in graduate schools.
+Eligible students are either U.S. citizens or permanent residents who have completed at least one year of college (27 hours) with a GPA of 2.75 or above and who are either low-income and first generation college students or from minority groups underrepresented in graduate schools.

 How to Apply for the McNair Program

 Interested students must complete an application form, which includes an essay describing academic and career objectives as well as tentative plans for research.
 The student must also ask two faculty members to submit recommendation forms.